 ZPIC Prepayment Review

-Over the last year, Zone Program Integrity Contractors (ZPICs) have turned much of their attention to prepayment review, the process by which the Medicare contractor reviews a claim for problems before it is paid.
+(September 15, 2012): Over the last year, Zone Program Integrity Contractors (ZPICs) have turned much of their attention to prepayment review, the process by which the Medicare contractor reviews a claim for problems before it is paid.
 Unlike postpayment audits, if your organization is placed on ZPIC prepayment review, there is very little you can do other try to identify the nature of deficiencies noted so that remedial action can be taken.
 Being placed on prepayment review does not trigger any type of an administrative appeals process, thereby potentially making prepayment reviews incredibly damaging for a small provider or DME supplier.
-In addition, there is no concrete method for getting off ZPIC prepayment review – it is left essentially to the discretion of the contractor.
+In addition, there is no “silver bullet” method for getting off ZPIC prepayment review quickly – it is left essentially to the discretion of the contractor.
 Couple this with recent rules eliminating the time restrictions for a ZPIC to keep a provider on prepayment review, and the ZPIC could theoretically maintain a prepayment review action forever.

 The Centers for Medicare & Medicaid Services (CMS) and its contractors are not obliged to follow the direction of the SBA or many other entities, and even if they were, there is considerable support from the public and the government regarding the prepayment review process in light of the persistent Medicare fraud from which the program suffers.
 Instead, there are really only two options for responding to prepayment review.